apella1/apella1/README.md

 ## About Me
 - 🚀 DevOps Engineer specializing in GCP infrastructure and automation
 - 💻 Full-stack background with Spring Boot (Kotlin) and React
-- 🛠️ Passionate about bridging development and operations
+- 🛠️ Bridging development and operations
 - 📈 Experience in containerizing and deploying applications
 - 🔄 Building robust CI/CD pipelines for cloud-native applications